-In particular, the program will help First Nation educators to plan and make improvements in the priority areas of literacy, numeracy, student retention and information management.
+The program helps First Nation educators to plan and make improvements in the priority areas of literacy, numeracy, student retention and information management (performance measurement).

-The FNSSP follows the Government’s guidelines and long-term goal of providing First Nation youth on-reserve with access to a quality education that encourages them to stay in school and graduate with the skills they need to enter the labour market in order to pursue their career aspirations.
+The FNSSP follows INAC’s guidelines and long-term goal of providing First Nation youth on-reserve with access to a quality education that encourages them to stay in school and graduate with the skills they need to enter the labour market in order to pursue their career aspirations.

 The FNSSP has three components:

 School Success Planning: First Nation schools are required to develop school success plans which set out goals, activities and targets for improving student achievement levels in the three priority areas of literacy, numeracy and student retention.